whynotEm/explainable-short-horizon-stock-selection/README.md

 ![Grouped Return](figures/grouped_top5_future_return.png)

+> Z-score preprocessing slightly improves performance for some models, but tree-based models remain robust across preprocessing methods.

+---

 ![Grouped AUC](figures/grouped_auc.png)

+> MLP and Logistic Regression benefit more from standardization, while tree-based models are relatively insensitive to preprocessing.
+ ## 📊 Model Performance Analysis

+Several key patterns emerge from the results:

+- **Tree-based models dominate return-based metrics**
+  XGBoost and LightGBM consistently achieve the highest Top-K returns.

+- **AUC is not aligned with investment performance**
+  Models with higher AUC (e.g., MLP) do not necessarily deliver better Top-K returns.

+- **Preprocessing mainly affects linear and neural models**
+  Standardization improves Logistic Regression and MLP significantly, while tree models remain stable.

+> These findings confirm that **ranking ability is more important than classification accuracy** in stock selection.
 ## 🔍 SHAP Analysis

 We select **XGBoost (raw features)** as the final model based on Top 1% return.